4 Days in London: A Perfect Itinerary for First Timers

 They Drive on the Other Side of the Road

-We, of course, knew this going in, but that didn’t stop us from nearly getting run over on our first few days in London.
+We, of course, knew this going in, but that didn’t stop us from nearly getting run over on our first few days in London on both of our most recent visits.

 Luckily, in the center of London, there are helpful “look left / right” signs on the ground at crosswalks, which saved our lives multiple times.